 But can we HAVE too much?

 There is so much media to consume out there now, and there are plenty of tools to help people who wouldn’t normally be able to get their content out there.
 Careers are made on places like Instagram and Youtube.
-There is such a high volume of content being created and put onto the internet every day, we practically drown in it.
+There is such a high volume of content being created and put onto the internet every day that we practically drown in it.

 I’m sure I’m not the only one who gets anxious over being unable to keep up with my social media feed.